JS App Walkthrough

 return Li(A(room.name, href=f"/rooms/{room.id}"))

-app,rt,rooms,Room = fast_app('data/drawapp.db', render=render, id=int, name=str, created_at=str, pk='id')
+= fast_app('data/drawapp.db', render=render, id=int, name=str, created_at=str, pk='id') app,rt,rooms,Room

-We are specifying a render function to convert our dataclass into HTML, which is the same as extending the __ft__ method from the patch decorator we used before.
+decorator we used before.
 We will use this method for the rest of the tutorial since it is a lot cleaner and easier to read.

-• We’re using a SQLite database (via FastLite) to store our rooms.
+- We’re using a SQLite database (via FastLite) to store our rooms.

-• Each room has an id (integer), a name (string), and a created_at timestamp (string).
+- Each room has an id (integer), a name (string), and a created_at timestamp (string).

-• The Room dataclass is automatically generated based on this structure.
+- The Room dataclass is automatically generated based on this structure.

-1. Creating a room
+- Creating a room

 main.py